speakeasy-sdks-dev/dub-php/docs/sdks/tags/README.md

 | Dub\Models\Errors.SDKException | 4xx-5xx                        | */*                            |

-## list
+## delete

-Retrieve a list of tags for the authenticated workspace.
+Delete a tag from the workspace.
+All existing links will still work, but they will no longer be associated with this tag.

 ### Example Usage